 URLs for Page tagging

 This article explains how URL syntax is used for creating rules in Page tagging.
 It includes examples and guidance on how to edit Page tagging rules.
-For an overview of Page tagging, see Tagging and viewing Pages.
+For an overview of Page tagging, see Page tagging.

 URL syntax